-- Article 60 (1) The provisions of Articles 32-2 through 32-5, 36 and 40 shall not apply to minors under 18 years of age. - (2) With respect to the application of the provisions of Article 32 to children employed pursuant to paragraph (2) of Article 56, the phrase "40 hours per week" in paragraph (1) of Article 32 shall be read as "40 hours per week including school hours," and the phrase "8 hours per day" in paragraph (2) of Article 32 shall be read as "7 hours per day including school hours."
+- Article 60 (1) The provisions of Articles 32-2 through 32-5, 36 and 40 shall not apply to minors under 18 years of age. - (2) With respect to the application of the provisions of Article 32 to children employed pursuant to paragraph (2) of Article 56, the phrase "40 hours per week" in paragraph (1) of Article 32 shall be read as "40 hours per week including school hours", and the phrase "8 hours per day" in paragraph (2) of Article 32 shall be read as "7 hours per day including school hours". - (3) Notwithstanding the provisions of Article 32, with respect to minors 15 years or more of age and under 18 years of age, until they reach the age of 18 years (excluding the period until the first 31st of March that occurs on or after the day when they reach the age of 15 years) they may be employed in accordance with the following provisions: - (i) In the event that the total working hours in a week does not exceed the working hours stipulated in paragraph (1) of Article 32, and the working hours for any one day of the week has been reduced to no more than 4 hours, the working hours for the other days may be extended to 10 hours; - (ii) For the weekly working hours to be stipulated by the Ordinance of the

-- (3) Notwithstanding the provisions of Article 32, with respect to minors over 15 and under 18 years of age, until they reach the age of 18 years (excluding the period until the first 31st of March that occurs on or after the day when they reach 15 years of age) they may be employed in accordance with the following provisions - (i) In the event that the total working hours in a week does not exceed the working hours stipulated in paragraph (1) of Article 32, and the working hours for any one day of the week has been reduced to no more than 4 hours, the working hours for the other days of the week may be extended to 10 hours; - (ii) For the weekly working hours to be stipulated by Ordinance of the Ministry of Health, Labour and Welfare which do not exceed 48 hours and for the daily working hours not exceeding 8 hours, an Employer may have the Workers work in accordance with the provisions of Article 32-2 or Article 32-4 and Article 32-4-2.
+Ministry of Health, Labour and Welfare which do not exceed 48 hours and for the daily working hours not exceeding 8 hours, an employer may have the workers work in accordance with the provisions of Article 32-2 or Article 32-4 and Article 32-4-2.